 5.3.1 First Tier:

-· The executive or member will be warned both verbally and in writing that their behavior constitutes grounds for removal from the organization and that it should cease effective immediately.
+· The executive or member will be warned both verbally and in writing that their behaviour constitutes grounds for removal from the organization and that it should cease effective immediately.

 5.3.2 Second Tier:

-· Initiated because the member or executive has violated section 5.1 after receiving a first tier warning relative to a particular action or behavior.
+· Initiated because the member or executive has violated section 5.1 after receiving a first tier warning relative to a particular action or behaviour.

 · The Vice President will be responsible for contacting the executive or member and facilitating training or suggesting best practices on how to correct the issues of concern.